Application Process For International Applicants

-- International Student Advisor’s Report If you are currently a student at another college or a high school in the United States or were previously issued a student visa, you must have your prior school submit an International Student Advisor’s Report to the Admission Office at Middlesex County College.
+If you are currently a student at another college or a high school in the United States or were previously issued a student visa, you must have your prior school submit an International Student Advisor’s Report to the Admission Office at Middlesex College.

 All copies of these items must be received in the Admissions Office before your application will be reviewed.

-Procedure to Follow after Receiving the I-20 Form
+After Receiving the I-20 Form

-If you are admitted to the College, you will be notified in writing and sent a Form I-20 (Certificate of Eligibility for Non-Immigrant “F-1″ Student Status) along with your original financial documentation.
+- If you are admitted to the College, you will be notified in writing and sent a Form I-20 (Certificate of Eligibility for Non-Immigrant “F-1” Student Status) along with your original financial documentation.

-If you are living abroad you must present these papers to the visa officer at the American Embassy when you apply for your student visa.
+- If you are living abroad you must present these papers to the visa officer at the American Embassy when you apply for your student visa.

-If you are currently in the United States, you will need to bring your I-20 form from Middlesex County College, your I-20 if you are transferring from another school, and your financial documentation to: Mrs. Rita Burton, Foreign Student Advisor, in Edison Hall, Room 100.
+- If you are currently in the United States, you will need to bring your I-20 form from Middlesex College, your I-20 if you are transferring from another school, and your financial documentation to: Mrs. Rita Burton, Foreign Student Advisor, in Edison Hall, Room 100.

-Student admitted for the fall semester need to arrive on campus no later than August 10.
+- Students admitted for the fall semester need to arrive on campus no later than August 10.
 Students admitted for the spring semester need to arrive on campus no later than January 5.
 There is no campus housing available.

 Estimated Cost of Attending

-|Tuition and Fees (2 semesters)
+|Tuition and Fees (two semesters)||$7,440|

-|Books and Supplies
+|Books and Supplies||$1700|

-*If you are living with friends or family while attending college, please have them complete an Affidavit of Support for room and board only (must be notarized) and the $8,500 can be subtracted from the estimate.
+*If you are living with friends or family while attending college, please have them complete an Affidavit of Support for room and board only (must be notarized) and the $9,500 can be subtracted from the estimate.

-For students bringing a dependent, an additional $5000 is required.
+For students bringing a dependent, an additional $5,000 is required.